Flamin' Hot Mountain Dew coming to torch your taste buds

-I have a confession.
-I think Flamin' Hot Cheetos are really hard to eat.
+Confession: I think Flamin' Hot Cheetos are really hard to eat.
 Maybe it's the unrelentingly red visual barrier, or the way they cake onto the fingertips.
 Perhaps Flamin' Hot Mountain Dew will fix those issues for me.
-It's in a can.
-There's no finger contact required.
+It's in a can, no finger contact required.

 Mountain Dew (branded these days as "MTN DEW") is a caffeinated, citrus-flavored soft drink owned by PepsiCo, which also owns Cheetos.
 Put the two together and you get a soda described by a Mountain Dew marketing executive as "one of our most provocative beverages yet."